Hellrespawn/skorporaal.astro/README.md

 ## To do

+- TODO Init dark mode early
+- TODO Enlarge post feed on mobile
+- TODO Play more with margins on mobile (encaps in separate Tailwind class?)
 - TODO Write more about skorporaal.com
+- TODO Write more comprehensive about page
 - TODO Recepten schrijven voor kippensoep, tomatensoep, champignonsoep van Oma, Hachee papke.
 - TODO?
 Create nunjucks macro which calls @ for local links?
 - TODO?
 Move border to post-heading.njk?